philliplord14/Ai-product-strategy/02-the-moat/kill-switch.md

 ________________________________________________________________________________________________

-_HAVE DONE THE ABOVE IN A FORMATE I COULD WORK WITH AS COULD MAKE THE TABLES FORAMTE CORRECTLY - SEE BELOW_
+_HAVE DONE THE ABOVE IN A FORMATE I COULDNT WORK WITH AS COULD MAKE THE TABLES FORAMTE CORRECTLY - SEE BELOW_

 **Provider dependency & portability risk**
 How exposed is K.i Pro if Azure OpenAI changes pricing, ships a competing product, or becomes unreliable — and what needs to change before that becomes a crisis.
 PORTABILITY SCORE